Government does not always have to “do something”

-Many liberals report “the train has left the station” concerning the federal government’s involvement in everything from Social Security to the replacement of your local blinking-yellow traffic light.
-They use this as an excuse since they totally missed the incremental approach employed by government caretakers to slowly move responsibility from local, to state, to the federal government.
+Many liberals report “the train has left the station” concerning the federal government’s involvement in everything from Social Security to replacing your local blinking-yellow traffic light.
+They use this as an excuse since they missed the incremental approach employed by government caretakers to slowly move responsibility from local to state to the federal government.

-I’m sick of people telling me that I’m absolutely right but it’s never going to get fixed.
+I’m sick of people telling me I’m right, but it will never get fixed.

 This year, President Obama plans to ditch the incremental approach and [multi-metaphor alert] go all-in with his our chips when it comes to the auto industry, banking, stimulus spending and health care.
-Mind you, this is a full-fledged dive into the deep end and he’s pulling you in.
+This is a full-fledged dive into the deep end, and he’s pulling you in.

 Many will not have a life preserver as they have become completely dependent on The One.
 Obama will be (hopefully) climbing out of the pool in 42 months, leaving future generations wallowing through incomprehensible debt.

 Our Founding Fathers were brilliant.
-Without a crystal ball, they were able to foresee that the federal government acting as a centralized solution to day-to-day problems of the individual, could not work.
+Without a crystal ball, they could foresee that the federal government, acting as a centralized solution to the day-to-day problems of the individual, could not work.
 Can you name one, just one, federal government entitlement program that works?

-Social Security is broken, so broke that nobody even wants to attempt to fix it anymore.
+Social Security is so broken that nobody wants to attempt to fix it anymore.
 Our education programs are falling behind, even with more government involvement introduced by Sen. Ted Kennedy (D-Mass.) and President Bush (R) seven years ago.
-Medicare is basically insolvent, and physicians are opting out of the program every hour since they are loosing money every time they see a patient; best referred to as victims of federal health care.
+Medicare is insolvent, and physicians opt out of the program every hour since they lose money every time they see a patient, best referred to as victims of federal health care.

-Even though the our federal government has failed when it comes to their involvement in Social Security, Medicare, Medicaid, education, the war on drugs, and the war on poverty, Americans continue to ask government leaders to “do something”.
-Maybe the cry should be “do something better than you did before”.
+Even though our federal government has failed regarding its involvement in Social Security, Medicare, Medicaid, education, the war on drugs, and poverty, Americans continue to ask government leaders to “do something.”
+Maybe the cry should be, “Do something better than you did before.”

 Our friend Walter Williams has a good opinion piece today reflecting on why Americans Love Government.